bampli/doc/docs/content/posts/times-of-gain.md

 - Any resulting **WIP** must be released for use in the next **Stage** of the **Cyclo**.
 - Remaining allocated **Resources** should be released to **Facil_Infra** and **Facil_Op**.
 - At Resource release, there may be a delay due to the **Resource Release Time**.
-- Some optimization may prevent **Facility** from eventual unnecessary release/reallocation.
+- Some optimization may prevent **Facility** from eventual unnecessary release/reallocation, according to rule five of Deming's **Process** specification.
+- *Each Stage cooperates with the next and the previous, seeking optimization*.

 ## Stage Timing